DavidMolTor/DL4II_Control/Readme.md

 ## Features

  - MIDI channel control for choosing where the events from the panel are sent.

  - Divided reverb and delay sections allowing you to visualize the changes for both effects simultaneously.

  - Preset bypass by pressing the currently active footswitch like in the real unit.

  - Preset selection via a number text box for now, in the future it will be possible to label presets.

  - Local preset storing via serialized strctures in the application configuration file.

  - Footswitch control to select between the three lowest presets for now.

+ - Error display for messages and configurations that could not be sent via MIDI.